scribe-public/sample-policies/docs/v2/initiatives/bp1.md

 | require-sbom | [Require SBOM Existence](../rules/sbom/evidence-exists.md) | Verify the SBOM exists as evidence. |

 ## [CT-9] Pull-requests require two reviewers (including one default reviewer) and a passing build to be merged

-**Description**: Pull-requests require two reviewers (including one default reviewer) and a passing build to be merged
+Pull-requests require two reviewers (including one default reviewer) and a passing build to be merged

+## Mitigation
-**Mitigation**: Enforce a review process requiring at least two reviewers and a passing build, ensuring thorough evaluation and testing before code is merged.
+Enforce a review process requiring at least two reviewers and a passing build, ensuring thorough evaluation and testing before code is merged.

-**Full Description**:
+## **Full Description**

 Requiring multiple code reviews and successful tests helps ensure that no changes are merged without proper oversight.